culturiqai/project-atom-claytech/README.md

 To balance accuracy with differentiability, the project utilizes two distinct solver architectures.

 ### A. The "Teacher": XLB Production Solver (car_sim_pro.py)
 This is the Gold Standard simulator used to generate training data.
-It is built on the XLB framework and is designed for stability and turbulence modeling.Method: Lattice Boltzmann Method (LBM) using the D3Q27 velocity set (27 discrete velocities per voxel) for isotropic accuracy.Collision Model: KBC (Entropic-Stabilized) collision.
-This advanced model maximizes entropy to self-stabilize, allowing simulations to run without crashing even when under-resolved.Role: Generates the "Ground Truth" turbulent wake data.
+It is built on the XLB framework and is designed for stability and turbulence modeling.

+- Method: Lattice Boltzmann Method (LBM) using the D3Q27 velocity set (27 discrete velocities per voxel) for isotropic accuracy.
+- Collision Model: KBC (Entropic-Stabilized) collision.
+This advanced model maximizes entropy to self-stabilize, allowing simulations to run without crashing even when under-resolved.
+- Role: Generates the "Ground Truth" turbulent wake data.

 ### B. The "Grader": JAX Differentiable Kernel (oracle.py)
-This is a pure-JAX implementation of the LBM solver, stripped of external dependencies.Method: D3Q19 (Standard) or D2Q9 (2D) lattice.Differentiation: Because it is written in pure JAX, it supports automatic differentiation.
-We can backpropagate gradients through the fluid simulation.Role: Acts as the Physics Loss Function.
+This is a pure-JAX implementation of the LBM solver, stripped of external dependencies.Method: D3Q19 (Standard) or D2Q9 (2D) lattice.

+- Differentiation: Because it is written in pure JAX, it supports automatic differentiation.
+We can backpropagate gradients through the fluid simulation.
+- Role: Acts as the Physics Loss Function.
 During training, the AI's predictions are fed into this kernel to check if they violate mass or momentum conservation.

 ### Hardware Awareness & Constraints
-The current simulation parameters (Re = 1000, Grid = 384x192x192) were chosen to accommodate local development on Apple Silicon (M1/M2/M3).VRAM Limit: The car_sim_pro.py script explicitly forces single-device execution via XLA_FLAGS to optimize for Unified Memory constraints.Scaling: While the physics model (KBC) is capable of handling automotive Reynolds numbers ($Re > 10^6$), the resolution was capped to fit within 16GB-32GB RAM.
+The current simulation parameters (Re = 1000, Grid = 384x192x192) were chosen to accommodate local development on Apple Silicon (M1/M2/M3).

+- VRAM Limit: The car_sim_pro.py script explicitly forces single-device execution via XLA_FLAGS to optimize for Unified Memory constraints.
+- Scaling: While the physics model (KBC) is capable of handling automotive Reynolds numbers ($Re > 10^6$), the resolution was capped to fit within 16GB-32GB RAM.
 The pipeline is designed to scale horizontally on GPU clusters (A100/H100) for production runs.

 ![LBM Simulation 1 ](assets/pro_sim_lambo_re1000_mach0-025_steps4000.png)
 ![LBM Simulation 2](assets/toy_sim_lambo_re2000_steps2000.png)